fazanaro/Cloned_Dynamics_Lyapunov_Exponents/08.CUDA/README.md

 ## Description

 The codes inside this folder must be tested using the newest version of the CUDA.
+I am not sure if they still working.